-Here we go with the Single Game NFL DFS slate for Thursday Night Football of Week 3.
-Tonight’s matchup is between the Titans and Jaguars, as Tennessee is listed as a 1.5 point road favorite with an over/under of 39.5.
+Here we go with the Single Game NFL DFS slate for Thursday Night Football of Week 4.
+Tonight’s matchup is between the Broncos and Jets with New York listed as a one-point home favorite with an over/under of 41.

 We’ll highlight the top picks and best bargains to assemble a cash-inducing lineup.
 On top of that, the “additional notes” section will feature several tournament selections while adding context to the rest of this slate.

-We will be producing these articles for Thursday, Sunday, and Monday primetime matchups every week, so be sure to bookmark the Rotoworld Daily page for those occasions - not to mention all the other fantastic daily fantasy content for Week 3.
+We will be producing these articles for Thursday and Monday primetime matchups every week, so be sure to bookmark the Rotoworld Daily page for those occasions - not to mention all the other fantastic daily fantasy content.